ThijnK/discord-bot-template-ts/README.md

 Such an event handler is provided in the [`src/events/interactionCreate/confirmation.ts`](./src/events/interactionCreate/confirmation.ts) file, which will automatically call the confirmation function you set up with the boolean value of the button clicked, as well as the interaction and event context.

 The `/confirm` command implements an example of this setup, which simply sends the default confirmation embed and edits the message to show the result of the confirmation flow.
+(You can remove this command if you so desire.)

 ## Other utility functions

-- [`splitSend`](./src/utils/split.ts): split a a list of lines over multiple embeds, respecting Discord's embed description length limit
+- [`splitSend`](./src/utils/split.ts): split a a list of lines over multiple embeds, respecting Discord's embed description length limit.
-- [`chunk`](./src/utils/chunk.ts): split an array into chunks of a given size (jagged array / matrix)
+- [`chunk`](./src/utils/chunk.ts): split an array into chunks of a given size (jagged array / matrix).

 ## Database